Track and Trace for Governments

 Advanced Technology

-First and foremost,the choice of technology is critical.
+First and foremost, the choice of technology is critical.
 Opting for modern, cutting-edge technology over older systems can significantly impact the efficiency and adaptability of your Track and Trace solution.

 Direct Marking

 Direct marking, which allows for the direct application of unique identifiers or codes to products, is another aspect.
-It reduces a manufacturer’s costs by minimising the time and effort needed to apply the code.
+It reduces a manufacturer’s costs by minimizing the time and effort needed to apply the code.

 Integration

-ou also need an adaptable Track and Trace system that seamlessly collaborates with your existing infrastructure, such as the Core tax system, and boosts efficiency and data consistency throughout the supply chain.
-This ultimately allows for a smooth flow of information.Our company works according to the principle.
+You also need an adaptable Track and Trace system that seamlessly collaborates with your existing infrastructure, such as the Core Tax System, and boosts efficiency and data consistency throughout the supply chain.
+This ultimately allows for a smooth flow of information. traceCORE works according to that principle.

 Architecture